Skip to main content

 1. Driving under the influence of alcohol or any other kind of narcotic drugs

-2. Engaged in adventure sports activities.
+2. Engaging in adventure sports activities.
 It may include rally racing, skiing, mountaineering, skydiving, and similar activities

 3. Flying in an unlicensed or non-passenger aircraft